tryretool/retool-app-exchange/applets/twilio-conversations/docs/retool-setup.md

 ## 6. Explore the Retool app

-If everything is working as expected, you should now be able to place outbound calls from the Retool app!
-The app is set up with a hardcoded table of "leads" to simulate a simple call center app.
-You can edit the contents of the leads table directly, or simply type your phone number in the field to try calling yourself.
+If everything is working as expected, you should now be able to send and receive messages between the Retool app and the phone number you registered!
+Enter your phone number in the "Customer number" field and click Submit to start chatting.

-## 5. Learn about how the custom component works
+## 7. Learn about how the custom component works

 You can read more about [Retool custom components](https://docs.retool.com/docs/custom-components).
-You can also view the code used in the Twilio Dialer component in Retool, the contents of which are included in [retool-custom-component.html](./code/retool/retool-custom-component.html) for easy reading!
+You can also view the code used in the Twilio Conversations component in Retool, the contents of which are included in [retool-custom-component.html](./code/retool/retool-custom-component.html) for easy reading!

-Also, take 18 minutes to check out our [video walkthrough](https://youtu.be/xPSS3kp3XEI) of how this app is put together!
+Also, take 18 minutes to check out our [video walkthrough]() of how this app is put together!